Skip to content

 Definition

-Baud rate is the signaling speed of a serial line, measured in symbols (for simple UART links, bits) per second.
-It sets how fast data moves between a computer and a device over a serial connection, and crucially it must be set identically on both ends — a mismatch produces garbled, unreadable output rather than a clean error, which is one of the most common stumbling blocks when first connecting to a board.
+Baud rate is the signaling speed of a serial line, measured in symbols per second — and for simple UART links, one symbol is one bit, so the terms are used interchangeably.
+It sets how fast data moves between a computer and a device over a serial connection, and it must be configured identically on both ends.
+A mismatch does not produce a clean error; it produces garbled, unreadable characters, which makes a wrong baud rate one of the most common — and most confusing — stumbling blocks when first connecting to a board.

-Serial links run at a set of standard rates: 9600, 19200, 38400, 57600, and 115200 baud are the most common.
-The overwhelming default for ASIC miner control boards, routers, and most modern embedded Linux devices is 115200 baud, almost always paired with the line settings 8 data bits, no parity, and 1 stop bit — written together as 115200 8N1.
-Older or simpler hardware sometimes defaults to 9600.
-If a console shows random symbols, a wrong baud rate is the first thing to check: step through the standard rates until the boot text becomes legible.
+Serial links run at a ladder of standard rates: 9600, 19200, 38400, 57600, and 115200 baud are the ones you will meet in practice.
+The overwhelming default for ASIC miner control boards, routers, and modern embedded Linux devices is 115200 baud, almost always paired with 8 data bits, no parity, and 1 stop bit — written together as 115200 8N1.
+The console UART on an Antminer's Zynq-based control board follows exactly this convention.
+Older or simpler hardware sometimes defaults to 9600, and bootloaders occasionally use a different rate than the kernel they hand off to.
+If a console shows random symbols, a wrong baud rate is the first suspect: step through the standard rates until the boot text becomes legible.

 Why it matters for repair